p2panda/handbook/website/docs/tutorials/tauri.md

 ### Add `aquadoggo` to `Cargo.toml`

-The absolute first thing we need to do to use `aquadoggo` in any rust project is to add it as a dependency in our `Cargo.toml` file.
+The absolute first thing we need to do to use `aquadoggo` in any Rust project is to add it as a dependency in our `Cargo.toml` file.
 We'll need `p2panda-rs` for creating an identity for the node too so let's add that now as well.

 ```toml
 [dependencies]